axazara/bankai/README.md

 - `$releasePath` is the path to the ongoing release directory.
 - `$php` is the path to the PHP binary.
 - `$composer` is the path to the Composer binary.

+### Step 4: Configure your Web Server
+You can configure your web server to serve the application from the `current/public` directory.
+For exemple is your use [Laravel Forge](https://forge.laravel.com/), your should set your website directory to `current/public`.
+`current/public` will always point to the latest release.

 ## Rollback
 You can quickly revert to previous releases if needed: